The Gold Standard of Luxury Fabrics: Vicuna Wool

 Clothing: The scarf starts around $ 1000; Coats and suits can be more than $ 20,000- $ 50,000, some can reach $ 70,000+

-Marks like Loro Piana, Broni and Kiton offer 100% wool made of wool, which are often designed to order for customers of the elite.
+Marks like Loro Piana, Broni, and Kiton offer 100% wool made of wool, which are often designed to order for customers of the elite.

 Market Rental and Cultural Effects:

 Vikuna wool market is small, but very exclusive.
-Although it does not serve the markets on a large scale, it thrives on the ultra-wood way, especially between the European and the Middle East Coolin.
-Controlled supply, high demand and permanent harvesting have helped the product maintain its reputation.
+Although it does not serve the markets on a large scale, it thrives on the ultra-wood way, especially between the European and the Middle East.
+Coolin.
+Controlled supply, high demand, and permanent harvesting have helped the product maintain its reputation.

 Options for Vikuna Wool:

-Alternative micro -size professionals
+Alternative micro-sized professionals

 Royal Alpaca 18-19 µm hot and regularly not soft or rarely than alpaca